TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 `CHARGIFY_TEST_SUBDOMAIN` - Use this to set the Chargify Test subdomain.
 `CHARGIFY_MODE` - Use this to set the mode. i.e. 'test' or 'live'.

 = What filters can I use? =

 We provide a number of optional filters you can use:

 `chargify_hide_options` - Use this to hide the Chargify options page.

+= What developer functions can I use? =

+We provide a number of functions that developers can use in their themes and plugins.
+You will need to import the appropriate namespaces to use them.

+`Options\get_api_key` - This will return the appropriate API key based on your settings.
+`Options\get_subdomain` - This will return the appropriate Chargify subdomain based on your settings.

 == Screenshots ==